BluesparkLabs/iu_paragraphs/README.md

 * Drupal View - Embed a Drupal view in a Paragraph via viewsreference module.
 * Form - Embeds a Drupal webform via the included iu_paragraphs_webform submodule.
+* Banners - a top-level Paragraph type that may be added as a field in your content types; it can be used to place banner images, videos and text to the top of the page content.

 # Roadmap